Account Management at 18F

-Once the subject matter experts (SMEs) and business development team agree that 18F can take on the project, the AM takes over the partner relationship and begins preparing the agreement.
+In consultation with the scoping team, the AM takes over the partner relationship and begins preparing the agreement.
 This means lots of conversations with the partner, in which the AM works to set the partner’s expectations and understand as much as possible about their organization before an 18F team begins work.

 During discussion(s) with the partner, the AM will: